YaelGluskin/System-Programming-Laboratory/Maman23/README.md

 ## Overview

+A program that accepts two arguments on the command line: a name of an input file, and a string of characters.
+The program will scan the contents of the file, and print to the standard output all the permutations of the string that will be found in the file.

+**Files:**
-The Permutation Checker is a simple C program designed to check for permutations of a given word within a text file.
-It utilizes the `is_permut` function to identify and print permutations found in the specified file.
+- `permut.c`:  Utilizes the `is_permut` function to identify and print permutations found in the specified file.
+- `permut.h`: Header file.
+- `makefile.h`:

 ## Usage